quixio/quix-docs/docs/platform/glossary.md

 See [Quix Portal](#quix-portal).

+## Partitions

+When creating a new topic, you can specify the number of topic partitions.
+The default is two partitions.
+You can add more partitions later, but you can’t remove them.
+Each partition is an independent queue that preserves the order of messages.

+[Quix Streams](#quix-streams) restricts all messages inside one stream to the same partition.
+This means that inside one stream, a consumer can rely on the order of messages.

+Partitions are spread across the Kafka cluster, and over different Kafka nodes, for improved performance.

 ## Pipeline

 Applications implementing a source, transform, or destination, are connected together using [topics](#topic) into a pipeline.
 A pipeline provides the complete stream processing solution for your use case.
 The pipeline is visually represented in an environment.